semskurto/Multi-model_approach_to_image_classification_for_APTOS_Dataset/README.md

 * STEP-2:
 TARGET:::Images have five possible ratings, 0,1,2,3,4.

-Estimation was performed with the trained algorithm.
+Predicted was performed with the trained algorithm.

 Result:
 Stability was increased by replacing batch normalization with group normalization previously in "effnet".